Blog or Website? With SBI!...

 Beyond that, the areas of opportunities are limited.

 Put this all together.
-It is clear that substantial amounts of money are only earned, and will only ever be earned, by a small number of the truly exceptional.
+It's clear that substantial amounts of money are only earned, and will only ever be earned, by a small number of the truly exceptional.

 The Correct Choice for Most?
 Theme-Based Content Sites